 Another way Macy’s convinces shoppers to buy more is with discount bundling.
 By offering multiple products at the same time, the retailer increases the average transaction value and appeals to consumers by showing how much they save by buying the products together rather than as individual items.
 Consider bundling multiple products on your website and emphasize the savings shoppers receive if they buy the items together.

-These proven customer-centric tips helps major retailers persuade shoppers to buy more.
-These effective tips can also help you boost your e-commerce website sales and – best of all – there’s still time to implement them to maximize your holiday sales this year.
+These proven customer-centric tips help major retailers persuade shoppers to buy more.
+These effective tips can also help you boost your eCommerce website sales and – best of all – there’s still time to implement them to maximize your holiday sales this year.